-In the case of flood disaster that affect specific place such as village to a large area like a state will definitely involve many parties that responsible to mitigate, monitors and makes appropriate recommendations for recovery process.
-This paper recommends three management levels that have power to make a decision through the entire phases, which are district levels, state levels and central levels.
+In the case of flood disaster that affect specific place such as village to a large area like a state will definitely involve many parties that responsible to mitigate, monitors and makes appropriate

 4.2 Pre Crisis: Risk management

 In this phase six key activities have been identified to ease the process of decision making when the real disaster happened.
 The activities are as follows: Pre-meeting among the district, state and central levels, Mitigation activities based on the previous flood disasters, Prepare checklist for appropriate machine and equipment needed, Prediction and early warning need to be spread to public, Create awareness programs for public awareness, Prepare data and mapping availability.